CONFERENCE SESSIONS |

 Researching terminology online can be hard.
 And lonely.
 (And what about those new AI overviews – are they any good?)
 In this session on research skills, you will learn to refine and structure your research questions and use familiar tools in new ways to locate high quality answers.
 While the focus of the session is cognitive — how we think about what we don’t know — we will also look at how AI tools are changing the search landscape.

-Literary Translation as Co-creation: A Case Study of the English Translation of Mr. Ye Zhaoyan's Road to Fatherhood, with Xialin Ding
+Literary Translation as Co-creation: A Case Study, with Xialin Ding

 Usually regarded as a solitary or even lonely endeavor, literary translation is now more and more considered a collective enterprise.
 The phenomenal successes of Howard Goldblatt and his wife Sylvia Li-chun Lin, and Nicky Harman and Jun Liu, in the area of Chinese-to-English literary translation, have proven this point.
 Informed by such masterpieces as Lawrence Venuti's The Translator's Invisibility and Walter Benjamin's “The Task of a Translator”, this presentation plans to discuss the translation techniques involved in the co-translation of Mr. Ye Zhaoyan's Chinese novel 《通往父亲之路》 (Road to Fatherhood) into English by Xialin Ding in the USA and by Andrew Endrey in Australia.
 As Dr. Ding experienced some of the historical events that took place in the novel, and Mr. Endrey, as a native speaker of English, has a good command of English idioms and sayings, they have solved many a problem that would otherwise prove to be a high barrier across Chinese and English and their relevant cultures.
 For instance, they have come up with “trishaw” instead of “tricycle”, “cow dung” instead of “bullshit”, “Imperial Exams” instead of “imperial exams”, etc. — all thanks to their friendly and fruitful cooperation.
 Thus, their efforts have contributed to the emergence of an “afterlife” for this work, made possible only by means of (co)-translation.

-Court Interpreter Ethics: Are your Ethics as Fluent as your Language?
-(Hint: Practice Makes it Better…), a panel discussion with Eunyoung Kim & Rosemary Nguyen
+Court Interpreter Ethics: Are Your Ethics as Fluent as Your Language?
+(Hint: Practice Makes it Better…), an interactive session with Eunyoung Kim & Rosemary Nguyen

 As a court interpreter, you have practiced your language(s) to perfection.
 But what about your ethics?
 Are you proficient in the Washington State Code of Conduct for Court Interpreters?
 Mastering court interpreter ethics and protocol is not much different from acquiring mastery of a foreign language.
 It takes constant practice and up-to-date knowledge.
 This lively, interactive workshop will discuss how to become “fluent” in ethics, resources to help you, and how this skill set can become one of your most valuable tools and a reliable partner while working solo in the courts.